 - membership of the World Organisation for Animal Health (OIE)

 - the regularity and rapidity of information on infectious animal diseases provided by the non-EU country to the Commission and the OIE

 - In addition, other more specific conditions are laid down in this Directive as regards certain infectious diseases.
-For example, non-EU countries have to be free from the most important diseases (e.g. foot and mouth disease and Rinderpest)
+For example, non-EU countries have to be free from the most important diseases as for example foot and mouth disease.

 - Under Directive 2004/68/EC it is possible to regionalise a country.
 This means that depending on the animal health situation and the guarantees offered by that country, only a part of its territory may be authorised to export to the EU

-- A public health attestation to guarantee that the non-EU country complies with certain public health requirements including that the animals are from holdings that are free from certain zoonotic diseases (brucellosis, anthrax and rabies), have not received certain pharmaceutical treatments and hormones and confirm to certain requirements in relation to BSE
+- A public health attestation to guarantee that the non-EU country complies with certain public health requirements including that the animals are from holdings that are free from certain zoonotic diseases (brucellosis, anthrax and rabies), have not received certain pharmaceutical treatments and hormones.

 - an animal transport attestation to certify that the welfare standards laid down in Council Regulation (EC) No 1/2005 of 22 December 2004, as last amended, have been complied with and the animals are fit for the transport.

 An official veterinarian in the authorised non-EU country must sign the certificate to attest that all the relevant conditions in the certificate have been met.
 The certification must accompany the animals en-route to the EU and when they are presented for entry into the EU at an approved EU Border Inspection Post.